Paul-HenryP/Simplify-browser-extension/README.md

 ## Development

+After downloading this repo, `use code .` to open it in VS Code.
+Then, in the terminal, use `npm install`.

 ## Webpack

 This boilerplate also includes Webpack, a popular module bundler for JavaScript applications.
 Webpack is used to bundle all the JavaScript code and dependencies into a single file, making it easier to manage and deploy the code.